Pipelines

 Prebuilt pipelines

-We have designed our "standard library" of builtins to cover many generic operations such as file i/o, arithetic, queries etc so that in any cases you can build up complex pipelines without having to install any third party dependencies.
+We have designed our "standard library" of builtins to cover many generic operations such as file i/o, arithmetic, queries etc so that in any cases you can build up complex pipelines without having to install any third party dependencies.
 One of the downsides of this is that logic that could be abstracted away into plugin code has to be implemented inside your manifest.
 We think this is great for transparency, auditability and reproducability, but it does come with a moderate learning curve.
 For this reason, we have provided prebuilt pipelines for several of our common operations, such as implementing the Teads curve for estimating cpu energy consumption from CPU utilization, looking up metadata for given cloud instance types anc calculating software carbon intensity (SCI) scores.

 We recommend looking at the manifests in the manifests/examples